DavidePietragalla/University_Notes/Foundations_Data_Science/Challenge/README.md

    COMPETITION_NAME = 'fds-pokemon-battles-prediction-2025'
    # Update this path to point to your data directory
    DATA_PATH = os.path.join('/content/drive/MyDrive', COMPETITION_NAME) # Example for Google Drive

+4. **Execute Notebook:** Run all cells in `challenge_FDS.ipynb` to process the data, train the models, and generate the submission files.

+## Submission

+Running the notebook will produce two files:

+* `submission1.csv`: Predictions from the Logistic Regression model.

+* `submission3.csv`: Predictions from the Gradient Boosting Classifier.

+These files can be directly uploaded to the competition's submission page.